renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 X_under, y_under = undersample.fit_resample(X, y)
 ```

 Random undersampling decreased the number os samples from 989 to 274, with 137 survivals and 137 deaths.
-Ahead we see again the new "Age" distribution:
+Ahead we see again the new "Age" distribution, with reduce in maximum (87 to 82), median (44 to 38) and mean (44.5 to 40.9):

 ![undersamp](https://user-images.githubusercontent.com/63553829/93007075-a9914680-f53a-11ea-8a60-ce31d308bac2.png){: .mx-auto.d-block :}